 Begin preparing by reviewing your record, as you may be asked questions regarding your GPA, DAT scores, grades on specific courses, or who your letter-writers were.
 Have a good explanation for any grade missteps or withdrawals.
 Next, consider your overall strengths and weaknesses.
 Be introspective.
 Many interviewers will ask what you consider your greatest weakness or strength.
 Or similarly, what is a time that you failed or were disappointed?
 They may ask you how you believe your friends would describe you.
 Try not to be coy ("my great weakness is that I am a perfectionist") but instead, give real answers and some anecdotes that support your answer.
 Finally, consider your motivations for wanting to enter dental school and be able to explain them in a clear manner.
 Try to answer the following questions: What are you hoping to accomplish?
 What are your goals and why is this the path for you?
 What else would you do if you did not get into dental school?

 Know the profession!

 Every interviewer will be attempting to measure your motivation and knowledge in some way.
-They want to enroll students who understand what is ahead of them both in medical school and beyond.
+They want to enroll students who understand what is ahead of them both in dental school and beyond.
 It is important that you have read and experienced things within the profession and the wider health care arena.
-Questions about the Affordable Care Act, stem cell research, AIDS, the high cost of health-care, etc. can easily be a topic in your interview.
-Ask yourself what you consider to be the biggest crisis in health-care right now?
-It is not so important what your stand on an issues it, as long as you can discuss it intelligently and articulately.
 We encourage you to begin reading newspapers, journal articles, and online articles to start building your knowledge about the healthcare industry and its accompanying issues.